What Is A Conservatorship?

 When an individual is unable to make decisions about financial matters independently, a conservator can be appointed to manage these affairs.
 A judge oversees the process of establishing a conservatorship.
 Specific requirements must be met in order to ensure compliance with the law and due process.

 If you are interested in establishing a conservatorship to care for the needs of a minor child or an adult, you should talk to an attorney about these requirements and the legal process involved.
-To speak to a Huntington Woods conservatorship lawyer from our firm, simply contact us online to schedule a consultation.
+To speak to a Southfield conservatorship lawyer from our firm, simply contact us online to schedule a consultation.

 Convenient Huntington Woods Location · Major Credit Cards